ashweeni-b/c-practice-problems/02-area-of-circle/README.md

 ---

 ### Input
-A single line containing a floating value N.
+A single integer R representing the radius of circle.

 ### Output
-A single line containing area of circle N.
+Print a single integer - the area of circle with radius R.

 ---